 - Butter and flour two 9-inch cake pans.
 It can help to line the bottom with a circle of parchment paper cut to fit the pan.

 - In a large mixing bowl, sift together the flour, baking powder, baking soda, and salt, and set aside.

 - In a separate large bowl or the bowl of a stand mixer fitted with the paddle attachment, cream the butter on low speed.

 - Add the sugar and vanilla and beat on medium speed until fluffy, which will take about 10 minutes.

 - Add the eggs one at a time, making sure each one is fully incorporated before adding the next one.
 Then mix for 5 more minutes until airy and light.
 Be sure to scrape down the sides of the bowl.

-- Pour the batter into your prepared pans and give each one a couple of solid bangs on the countertop to release any air bubbles, then transfer them to the oven.
+- Pour the batter into the prepared pans and give each one a couple of solid bangs on the countertop to release any air bubbles, then transfer them to the oven.

 - Bake for 30 to 35 minutes or until a toothpick inserted into the center comes out clean, or with a crumb or two attached.
 You can start testing at 30 minutes because it's better to check too soon than to overbake.

-- Cool the cakes for 10 minutes in the pans on a wire rack, then loosen the edges by running a knife along the sides, turn the cakes out onto the racks and cool for at least another hour before frosting.
+- Cool the cakes on a wire rack for 10 minutes, then loosen the edges by running a knife along the sides, turn the cakes out onto the racks and cool for at least another hour before frosting.